RoxMBaldwin/rubyrails/README.md

 **Starting up the Server:**

-Run the following in the blog directory:
+Run the following in the foreignLanguage directory:
 ```
 $ bin/rails server
 ```